andi611/andi611.github.io/_pages/about.md

 - [A Little More About Me](#a-little-more-about-me)

 # About Me
 - Hi! my name is Andy T. Liu (劉廷緯).
-I grew up in Taipei, Taiwan where I recieved my degree of Bachelor of Science in Electrical Engineering from National Taiwan University (NTU).
-Currently, I am a 3rd year Ph.D. student at NTU where I focus on researching self-supervised learning (SSL), pre-training, and representation learning in the speech and NLP domain.
+I recieved my degree of Bachelor of Science in Electrical Engineering (EE) from National Taiwan University (NTU), Taipei, Taiwan, in 2018.
+Currently, I am currently a Ph.D. student at the Graduate Institute of Communication Engineering (GICE) at NTU.
+My research focuses on self-supervised learning (SSL), pre-training, and representation learning in the speech and NLP domain.
 I'm a member of the “Speech Processing and Machine Learning Laboratory”, working with with Prof. [Hung-yi Lee](http://speech.ee.ntu.edu.tw/~tlkagk/) and Prof. [Lin-shan Lee](http://speech.ee.ntu.edu.tw/previous_version/lslNew.htm).
 - My colleagues and I developed the [S3PRL toolkit](https://github.com/s3prl/s3prl), which provides an easy-to-use self-supervised toolkit, with unified interface for all kinds of self-supervised models and various downstream tasks.
 - Write me if you are looking for a collaboration!